 Dr. Lansing's report identified the need for a Diversity, Equity and Inclusion (DEI) team, workgroup or taskforce to be created that fosters an Inclusive Workplace Model.
 The DEI team was assembled and Dr. Kimberlee Armstrong was contracted to lead this work.
 The school conducted a comprehensive equity audit to determine issues that need to be addressed.
-During the 2020-2021 school year, an equity audit that included all stakeholders.
-The audit included a survey that was provided to parents in multiple languages.
-The report from the audit included recommendations that informed the CSI plan.

-One prominent inequity that was identified by the DEI team was the need for counseling staff at each school site.
-For this school year, the school has been able to leverage grant funds to support 2 credentialed counselor positions as well as 2 Student Support Specialists.
+One prominent inequity that was identified was the need for counseling staff at each school site.
+For this school year, the school has been able to leverage grant funds to support 1 credentialed counselor position as well as 2 Student Support Specialists.
 These staff members reach out to students on a weekly basis to check on their well-being and help connect them to resources.

 Contributing members to the equity audit expressed a need for an inclusive curriculum that is culturally responsive and connects classroom and personal experiences; and a lack of teacher presence or voice in curriculum writing and decision making.
 To these ends, the curriculum team is increasing engagement with student and staff stakeholders, syncing visions and creating more opportunities for student and staff feedback, participation and co-creation.
-In addition, the curriculum team has retained services of developers to focus on the heavily used American Government course to integrate diversity, inclusion and agency concepts, addressing common sources of trauma common in this student population.
-The school plans to continue this work in additional core curricular courses.
+In addition, the curriculum team has retained services of developers to focus on the heavily used

+American Government course, to integrate diversity, inclusion and agency concepts, addressing common sources of trauma common in student population.